Changissnz/nu_merchant_principal/README.md

 that is the point of an "open framework" for "open-ended effects".
 At least every participant would be able to understand the rules right down to the specificities for the system that is open and deserved to them.
+Every entity could voluntarily participate in these open frameworks.
 However else can paradise be reached?